Kraymer/pawnhub/docs/index.md

 > _“Which do I prefer?
 Sex or chess?
 It depends on the position.”_ -- Boris Spassky

-> **PH** *n.* 1. popular website with people mating in different positions 2. terminal chess database client to review your own games and update your repertoire accordingly
+> **PH** *noun.* 1. popular website with people mating in different positions 2. terminal chess database client to review your own games and update your repertoire accordingly

 ## Features

 - One centralized database : your go-to terminal command to have an overview of your chess games results whether online or OTB
-- Searching : easy yet powerful filtering capabilities to focus your analysis on subset of games (lost, white pieces, sicilians, etc)
+- [Searching](https://pawnhub.readthedocs.io/en/latest/index.html#searching) : easy yet powerful filtering capabilities to focus your analysis on subset of games (lost, white pieces, sicilians, etc)
-- Openings heatmap : possible to specify your repertoire via lichess etudes and visualize which lines gives best/worse results based on your games data
+- [Openings heatmap](https://pawnhub.readthedocs.io/en/latest/index.html#openings-heatmap) : possible to specify your repertoire via lichess etudes and visualize which lines gives best/worse results based on your games data

 ## Install